Code-Institute-Submissions/flux-time/README.md

 [View the live project here.](https://garybarrettdev.github.io/flux-time/)

-This is the main marketing website for Flux Time, a workforce mamangement SaaS company.
+This is the main marketing website for Flux Time, a remote employee scheduling app.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential customers.

 <h2 align="center"><img src="https://i.ibb.co/TYvTXz1/Example-CI.png"></h2>